 Glass Type

-The type of glass used in a replacement window installation can help to boost your home’s energy efficiency and lower your monthly bills.
+The type of glass used in a replacement window installation can help boost your home’s energy efficiency and lower your monthly bills.
 Modern window glass is far more advanced than it was just a few decades ago and can quickly add up to a savings of several hundred dollars each year.

 - High-Performance Low-E4 Glass: The Low-E4 Glass is 45% more energy efficient in the winter and 56% more efficient in the summer.
 It also blocks 84% of UV rays that can damage your drapes, furniture, and artwork.